Lost Decades

 The Lost Decades are a lengthy period of economic stagnation in Japan precipitated by the asset price bubble's collapse beginning in 1990.
-The singular term Lost Decade (失われた10年, Ushinawareta Jūnen) originally referred to the 1990s, but the 2000s (Lost 20 Years, 失われた20年) and the 2010s (Lost 30 Years, 失われた30年) have been included by commentators as the phenomenon continued.
+The term Lost Decade (失われた10年, Ushinawareta Jūnen) originally referred to the 1990s, but the term expanded as economic troubles continued in the 2000s (Lost 20 Years, 失われた20年) and the 2010s (Lost 30 Years, 失われた30年).

 From 1991 to 2003, the Japanese economy, as measured by GDP, grew only 1.14% annually, while the average real growth rate between 2000 and 2010 was about 1%, both well below other industrialized nations.
-Debt levels continued to rise due to the 2008 financial crisis and the Great Recession, the 2011 Tōhoku earthquake and tsunami, the Fukushima nuclear disaster, and the COVID-19 pandemic and COVID-19 recession.
-Broadly impacting the entire Japanese economy, over the period of 1995 to 2025, the country's nominal GDP fell from $5.55 trillion to $4.27 trillion, real wages fell around 11%, while the country experienced a stagnant or decreasing price level.
-From 1995 to 2025, Japan's share of the world’s nominal GDP decreased from 17.8% to 3.6%.
+Debt levels continued to rise due to the Great Recession, the 2011 Tōhoku earthquake and tsunami, and the COVID-19 recession.
+Broadly affecting the entire Japanese economy, over the period of 1995 to 2025, the country's nominal GDP fell from $5.55 trillion to $4.27 trillion, real wages fell around 11%, while the country experienced a stagnant or decreasing price level.
+From 1995 to 2025, Japan's share of the world's nominal GDP decreased from 17.8% to 3.6%.

 Japan's nominal GDP per capita has stagnated around $40,000 since the 1990s, while other economies have experienced significant growth.